 let path = new Path2D('M24.85,10.126c2.018-4.783,6.628-8.125,11.99-8.125c7.223,0,12.425,6.179,13.079,13.543 c0,0,0.353,1.828-0.424,5.119c-1.058,4.482-3.545,8.464-6.898,11.503L24.85,48L7.402,32.165c-3.353-3.038-5.84-7.021-6.898-11.503 c-0.777-3.291-0.424-5.119-0.424-5.119C0.734,8.179,5.936,2,13.159,2C18.522,2,22.832,5.343,24.85,10.126z'); context.beginPath(); context.strokeStyle = '#0099b0'; context.fillStyle = '#ff8080'; context.stroke(path); context.fill(path);

 The path describes exactly what the heart looks like.
 By passing the path as a argument for the stroke() and fill() functions it is drawn on the canvas.
 This is just an example, you could use much more complex SVG paths and draw them as a shape.

-That's all for now on paths.
-If you like, you can experiment with different shapes and drawing operation to create graphics of your own.
-For this tutorial series on creating a HTML5 game, you'll be using basic geometric shapes for the time being and switch to using images later on.
+That's all for now on SVG paths.
+If you like you can experiment with different shapes and drawing operation to create graphics of your own.
+For this tutorial series you'll be using basic geometric shapes for the time being and switch to using images later on.

 context.fillStyle = 'black'; context.fillText("Some text", 200, 100);